ekleen77/Lesson1/README.md

 # Newark Airport Airline Performance

+## System Requirements
+This Jupyter Notebook uses Python 3 with the following libraries: pandas, os, matplotlib, and sklearn.

 ## Overview
 This repository contains the necessary files for my Udacity Data Scientist Lesson 1 submission.
 The objective for this project was to utilize the CRISP-DM process to understand, analyze, and model a selected dataset.
 Because it is the holiday season and there is typically a lot of travel during this time of year, I wanted to analyze the performance of air travel into and out of Newark Liberty Airport.
 Ultimately, I wanted to develop a binary classification model which would determine he probability of a flight being delayed/cancelled based on historical data.
 The Jupyter Notebook file in this repository contains the Python code used for this analysis.